Bootstrap:Algebra 🖼Show image

 - Defining Values

-Students learn how to define lines of code as a set value that can be used repeatedly in different situations, similar to a variable in math.
+Students learn how to define names for computed values.
+These names can be used repeatedly in different situations, jusr as they are in variable in math.

 - Making Game Images